DIAGNOSIS: Leukemia

 The family received an Orange Envelope, and then in February 2022, Pinky Swear paid their mortgage.

 “It was a huge weight off us at the time.
 I work a lot and had always worked full time.
 I needed to do that to support the family,” explained Bobbi.
 “Pinky Swear Foundation provided us with financial support during our greatest time of need.
 When our daughter was diagnosed, we had so many worries and fears.
-We were so thankful to not have to worry as much about finances during a time that we were unable to work.”
+We were so thankful to not have to worry as much about finances during a time that I was unable to work.”